wasm3/wasm3/docs/Troubleshooting.md

 Your module requires some `Memory`, but doesn't define/export it by itself.
 This happens if module is built by `Emscripten`, or it's a library that is intended to be linked to some other modules.
-Wasm3 currently doesn't support running such modules directly, but you can remove this limitation wen you embed Wasm3 into your own app.
+Wasm3 currently doesn't support running such modules directly, but you can remove this limitation when you embed Wasm3 into your own app.